 Something's not right inside your car and you know it.
-You can try to blame the funky smell in your car on neighborhood pranksters.
-Or maybe you've convinced yourself that it's temporary.
-It's more likely, however, that the odor originates from a combination of dirt, pets, and stray food wrappers.
-And, sorry, but it's sticking around until you deal with it.
+You can try to blame the funky smell in your car on neighborhood pranksters or maybe you've convinced yourself that it's temporary.
+It's more likely, however, that the odor originates from a combination of dirt, pets and stray food wrappers.
 Luckily, you have a number of options for getting rid of that car smell.
 You can:

 - Send your kids to boarding school (pets too, for that matter)